 The Starless Sea, at its core, is a story about a love of stories.
 It’s very much a book for those who don’t need concrete or definitive answers.
 You can read as much or as little into things as you want.
 Each time you read it though you’ll be picking up on different connections that you might’ve missed before.
 It’s very fantastically written with this magical place of stories that leaks into the real world on occasion.

 It admittedly took me quite a bit to get into this book.
-I found myself not eager to read Zachary’s parts at first, more into Sweet Sorrows or the other stories told in between.
+I found myself not eager to read Zachary’s parts at first.
+I was more into Sweet Sorrows or the other stories told in between.
 Zachary Ezra Rollins was not boring though.
-He is the son of a fortune teller who loves his sidecars, is in grad school to design video games which he uses to tell stories and seems to choose his isolation from others.
+He is the son of a fortune teller who loves his sidecars and is in grad school to design video games, which he uses to tell stories and seems to choose his isolation from others.
 He one day comes across a mysterious book in his college library and from there his story is finally ready to start.

 The Starless Sea was simultaneously like and unlike The Night Circus.
-The pacing was the same, slow and languid, we get a touch of romance that somehow becomes the whole story without you even noticing and the writing was just as spectacular.
+The pacing was the same; slow and languid.
+There was also that same touch of romance that somehow becomes the whole story without you even noticing and the writing was just as spectacular.
 I’d say that’s where the similarities end though.
 At its core The Starless Sea is a book about a love for stories, both writing and telling them.
 It’s complex and deep while also being quite transparent at times.
 It’s a journey that I was never quite sure of where it was going.

 There is quite the cast of characters though, all of which were well written.
 Not one felt forgotten or two-dimensional.
-We have Dorian the mysterious story teller whose name we never truly learn, Mirabel with her pink hair and artistic talents, and a myriad of cats.
+We have Dorian, the mysterious storyteller (whose name we never truly learn), Mirabel with her pink hair and artistic talents, and a myriad of cats.
 That’s just naming a few though.
 There were stories within stories of this book but it never felt jarring switching between them.
 The transitions were smooth but I was definitely on edge trying to figure out how they were all connected.
-I also felt like I was constantly waiting for Zachary’s story to take off which didn’t happen until the last half of the book.
+I also felt like I was constantly waiting for Zachary’s story to take off.
+This didn’t actually happen until the last half of the book.

 The end was very much a non ending and while I understand it I wasn’t happy about it.
 That being said though it very much fit the story.
 I’ll get over it obviously but I do wish I had a more final feeling ending.
-I don’t know how to go about recommending this one so I’ll leave that up you to decide, but I will say that I listened to the audiobook of it and it very much felt like a nighttime story told by a grandfather.
-If you’re not up for a slower read but still want to read the book I highly recommend the audiobook route.
+I don’t know how to go about recommending this one so I’ll leave that up you to decide.
+What I will say that I listened to the audiobook and it very much felt like a fever dream bedtime story.